Geometric Learning of Canonical Parameterizations of $2D$-curves: Illustration of the Methodology

-\begin{itemize} \item[a)] \textbf{Starting point at the origin:} for this normalization method, we simply subtract the coordinates of the first point visited by the initial parameterized contour, leading to a parameterized curve starting at $(0,0)\in\mathbb{R}^2$. \item[b)] \textbf{Center of mass of the contour at the origin:} in this normalization method, we compute the coordinates $(\bar{x}, \bar{y})$ of the center of mass of the contour as the mean of the coordinated of points visited by the initial parameterization $\gamma(s) = (x(s), y(s))$:
+\begin{itemize} \item[(a)] \textbf{{Starting point at the origin:}} for this normalization method, we simply substract the coordinates of the first point visited by the initial parameterized contour, leading to a parameterized curve starting at $(0,0)\in\mathbb{R}^2$. \item[(b)] \textbf{{Center of mass of the contour at the origin:}} in this normalization method, we compute the coordinates $(\bar{x}, \bar{y})$ of the center of mass of the contour as the mean of the coordinated of points visited by the initial parameterization $\gamma(s) = (x(s), y(s))$:

-and then we subtract the coordinates of this center of mass from the initial parameterization. \item[c)] \textbf{Center of gravity of the enclosed area at the origin:} in this normalization method, we compute the coordinated $(\hat{x}, \hat{y})$ of the center of gravity of the area enclosed by the contour (i.e. of the surface of the corresponding leaf) by using Stokes theorem:
+and then we substract the coordinates of this center of mass from the initial parameterization. \item[(c)] \textbf{{Center of gravity of the enclosed area at the origin:}} in this normalization method, we compute the coordinated $(\hat{x}, \hat{y})$ of the center of gravity of the area enclosed by the contour (i.e., of the surface of the corresponding leaf) by using Stokes theorem:

-and then we subtract the coordinates of this center of gravity from the initial parameterization. \end{itemize} As can be seen in Figure~\ref{fig3}(a) on seven Acer leaves from the Swedish dataset, the positions of the first points (in black), the centers of mass of the contours (in orange), and the centers of gravity of the enclosed areas (in purple) are different.
-In this experiment, the initial parameterization is counterclockwise, the starting point of each parameterized curve coincides with the point of the contour with the largest vertical coordinate (see Section~\ref{section_rot_parameter}) and the scaling is by unit length.
+and then we substract the coordinates of this center of gravity from the initial parameterization. \end{itemize}

+As can be seen in Figure~\ref{fig3}a, on seven Acer leaves from the Swedish dataset, the~positions of the first points (in black), the~centers of mass of the contours (in orange), and~the centers of gravity of the enclosed areas (in purple) are different.
+In~this experiment, the~initial parameterization is counterclockwise, the~starting point of each parameterized curve coincides with the point of the contour with the largest vertical coordinate (see Section~\ref{section_rot_parameter}) and the scaling is by unit-length.

-In Figure~\ref{fig3}(b), the contours of the Acer leaves are centered so that the first point of their parameterization coincides with the origin.
-The corresponding clustering of the training set after this normalization can be visualized in Figure~\ref{fig_centered}(a).
-The Dunn index decreased by this normalization process from $0.0587$ (see previous Section) to $0.0482$.
+In Figure~\ref{fig3}b, the~contours of the Acer leaves are centered so that the first point of their parameterization coincides with the origin.
+The~corresponding clustering of the training set after this normalization can be visualized in Figure~\ref{fig_centered}a.
+The~Dunn index decreased by this normalization process from $0.0587$ (see Section~\ref{section_translation}) to $0.0482$.

-In Figure~\ref{fig3}(c), the contours are centered so that the center of mass of the contours is at the origin.
-The corresponding clustering of the training set after this normalization can be visualized in Figure~\ref{fig_centered}(b).
-The Dunn index slightly decreases after this normalization process from $0.0587$ to $0.0573$.
+In Figure~\ref{fig3}c, the~contours are centered so that the center of mass of the contours is at the origin.
+The~corresponding clustering of the training set after this normalization can be visualized in Figure~\ref{fig_centered}b.
+The~Dunn index slightly decreases after this normalization process from $0.0587$ to $0.0573$.